dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/ExternalTbl.md

 # ﻿Best Practices: Ingesting Data From an External Table

 This topic describes how to ingest data stored in an external table into a Splice Machine database.
+For general information about using external tables, see [Using External Tables](developers_fundamentals_externaltables.html).

-For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html.html).
+For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html), in this Best Practices chapter.

 ## About External Tables